My Earliest Memories With Dyslexia

 My father told me that I’d done well on the brain test and that there was no need to restart me.
 That was a relief, but I wasn’t out of the woods yet.

-The teacher and the principal had told my parents that I was probably just slow for my age, which I later learned was a nice way of saying they thought I was dumb.
-They said because of my slowness, they would need to hold me back a grade, which meant I would have to repeat first grade.
+The teacher and the principal had told my parents that I was probably just slow for my age, which I later learned was a nice way of saying I was dumb.
+They said because of my slowness, they would need to hold me back a grade, which meant I would have to restart the first grade.

-I wasn’t as happy about the news as Dad was.
-While I didn’t have what Cousin Allan had, I knew that being slow was not going to win me any races.
+I wasn’t as relieved as Mom and Dad were about the news.
+While I didn’t have what Cousin Allan had, I knew that being fast was better than being slow.

 After all, who wins races by running slowly?